-- Learn all the steps of how rice is traditionally grown and produced and take part in the process, including plowing the paddy field with a buffalo
+- Learn the process of how rice is traditionally grown and produced as you take part in the operation, including plowing the paddy field with a buffalo

-- Visit a village of the long-neck Padaung tribes, who originate from Burma and use many copper rings placed around their women’s throats to give the impression that their necks are elongated
+- Visit a village of the long-neck Padaung tribes, who originate from Burma, popular for wearing copper rings to give the illusion that their necks are elongated

-- Hike atop Doi Inthanon, Thailand’s highest peak, to wander through unspoiled cloud forest
+- Hike to the top of Doi Inthanon, Thailand’s highest peak, and wander through the preserved cloud forest

 A few more reason why you've gotta go:

-Enjoy a private cooking lesson in a Laotian family's home with local specialties.
+Enjoy a private cooking lesson in a Laotian family's home with delicious local cuisine.

 Hanoi, Vietnam HAN